Space-Bangalore/LegoSpaceRovers/README.md

 - Open a browser
 Goto http://localhost:3000/

-PS: Instllations Instructions for Windows is present in the wiki while MAC instructions are coming soon..!
+PS: Installation instructions for Windows is available in the wiki page.
+MAC instructions are coming soon..!

 Now you can control your LEGO NXT Brick remotely from any computer or mobile device.
 Enjoy!